restatedev/documentation/docs/services/deployment/lambda/lambda-java.md

 Make sure you have defined a Lambda handler in your service code, as explained in the [serving docs](/services/sdk/serving#restate-lambda-handler).

-Configure the build tool to generate Fat-JARs, which are required by AWS Lambda to correctly load the JAR.
+Configure the build tool to generate Fat-JARs, so that AWS Lambda can correctly load the JAR.
 For example, using Gradle:

 ```kotlin
 plugins {